-Note: In the main screen, you can select a hard drive in the Hard Disk Drive List block and press <Enter> to see detailed information about the selected hard drive.
+(Note) In the main screen, you can select a hard drive in the Hard Disk Drive List block and press </p

 Create a RAID Array:

 In the main screen, press <Enter> on the Create RAID Disk Drive item.
 Then the Create New RAID screen appears (Figure 4).